 As a Phd student under the supervision of Dr. Allan Greer, Renée continues her research on New France at the time of contact looking at the interaction between French newcomers and the Indigenous people they encountered through the lens of food.

 renee.girard [at] mail.mcgill.ca (Email Renée Girard)

 Michael LaMonica is a Ph.D candidate under the joint supervision of Catherine Desbarats and Allan Greer.
 Prior to obtaining his MA in History from McGill in 2016, he had worked as a lawyer in the Connecticut Attorney General's Office since 2008.
-He previously authored the books French Revolutions for Beginners and First Amendment for Beginners.
+He has authored the books French Revolutions for Beginners and First Amendment for Beginners.

 michael.lamonica [at] mail.mcgill.ca (Email Michael LaMonica)

 Shawn McCutcheon is a PhD Candidate in History at McGill University, working under the supervision of Dr Jarrett Rudy.
 His thesis studies the construction of masculine selfhoods and sexualities in Lower Canada between 1791 and 1840, by comparing the role of Franco-Catholic and Anglo-Protestant institutions of secondary education.
 Shawn explores the impact of the cultural transformations experienced during the period on Laurentian education and on the masculine ideals promoted in schools for boys, conceived as spaces of social control.